Incode-Technologies-Example-Repos/java-samples/sample-server/README.md

 Within this sample you will find the only call to a `/omni/` endpoint we recommend for you to have, it requires the usage of the `apikey`, all further calls must be done using only the generated `token` and be addresed to the `/0/omni` endpoints.

 ## Prerequisites
-This sample requires [JAVA 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) with gradle installed
+This sample requires [JAVA 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) with at least [gradle 7.3+](https://gradle.org/install/) installed.

+Gradle 7.3 is the first version that fully supports Java 17.
+Newer versions are also compatible with Java 17.
 ## Local Development

 ### Environment